- The purpose of the Race Committee (RC) is to conduct sailing races in accordance

 1 LOUD horn blastraise class flag with this "Warning" signal!

-- The RC shall make note of any boats on the course side (OCS) "over early" at the start, between the orange flag and the start mark.
+- The RC shall make note of any boats on the course side (OCS) "over early" at the start, between the orange flag and the course-side of the start mark.

 If there are OCS boats, the RC shall immediately hoist the blue and white "X" flag for individual OCS boat(s),